 Call To Action

 I know we keep going on about each page having a purpose, but what’s the point in making pages that don’t do anything?
-Adding call to actions on each page encourages your users to perform the desired action.
+Adding something called a ‘call to action’ on each page encourages your users to perform the desired action.
 For example, if I wanted them to contact me, not only would I make my contact details are easy to find, I’d make a big button that makes it clear I want people to contact me.

 Wanna see some great examples of this?
 Check out these websites.